About this listing

 (3.20.14 NY Times) "In the five boroughs, it's difficult to think of a grander block than 91st Street from Fifth to Madison, built to conform to the tastes of Andrew Carnegie, whose giant house of 1901 is now the ..."

-Large, eat-in, sunny kitchen.
-One formal bedroom with queen-sized bed, and two-room den with full-sized pullout couch and doors for privacy serves as the second informal bedroom.
+Large, eat-in, sunny kitchen, fully stocked.
+One formal bedroom with queen-sized bed, with a two-room den with full-sized pullout couch and doors for privacy serving as the second informal bedroom.
 One bathroom, small and un-renovated.

 Fully stocked (I have lived here for many years.)